Pelamis Wave Energy Converter: Operation principle

-The Pelamis machine is an offshore wave energy converter, operating in water depths greater than 50 m.
-The machine consists of a series of semi-submerged cylindrical sections linked by hinged joints.
+The Pelamis machine was an offshore wave energy converter, operating in water depths greater than 50 m.
+The machine consisted of a series of semi-submerged cylindrical sections linked by hinged joints.
 As waves pass along the length of the machine, the sections move relative to one another.
 The wave-induced motion of the sections is resisted by hydraulic cylinders which pump high pressure oil through hydraulic motors via smoothing hydraulic accumulators.
 The hydraulic motors drive electrical generators to produce electricity.
 Electricity from all the joints is fed down a single umbilical cable to a junction on the sea bed.
 Several devices can be connected and linked to shore through a single seabed cable.